mboljar/mb-ee-addon-fb-api/readme.md

-# Facebook Graph API Explorer
+# Facebook Graph API Explorer for ExpressionEngine 3+

 Facebook and Instagram feeds on your website the way _you_ want it!